 How to Get the Perfect Alaska Cruise Photos

 The time has finally arrived.
 You have saved and planned for this Alaska trip for what seems like forever, and now all the logistics are planned.
-The tickets are booked, and almost everything has been finalized for your bucket list trip… Everything except how are you going to possibly document all the EPIC adventures, sights, and landscapes of Alaska?!
-Whether using portrait mode with your iPhone or finding the right aperture with your full frame camera, here are a few Alaska travel tips that will ensure you are prepared to capture that perfect moment with the perfect Alaska cruise photos!
+The tickets are booked, and almost everything has been finalized for your bucket list trip… Everything except how you are going to possibly document all the EPIC adventures, sights, and landscapes of Alaska?!
+Whether using portrait mode with your iPhone or finding the right aperture with your full-frame camera, here are a few Alaska photography tips written by professional photographer, Kyle Aiton, that will ensure you are prepared to capture that perfect moment!

-Take a look at the questions to ask yourself when determining “what are the best tours for Alaska photography?”
+Take a look at the questions below and discover the best tours in Alaska for photographers!

-You’ll want to remember your incredible excursions for a lifetime.
-So, follow this guide of photography in Alaska Travel tips!
-That way you can ensure you have the perfect Alaska cruise photos to look back on!
+You'll want to remember your incredible excursions for a lifetime.
+So, follow this guide to help you capture the perfect Alaska cruise photos to look back on!

 Can I bring a camera bag on my tour?

 One of our most common questions, and a very important one for anyone interested in Alaska photography.
 If you’re like me, you have multiple lenses that you want to bring for any possible scenario at any given time because you never know what you may see.
-Especially for Alaska photography!
 The answer – it depends.

 For example, our Helicopter & Dogsled Glacier Excursion or Grizzly Falls Ziplining Expedition will not allow you to bring any type of bag on the tour with you.
 You are able to bring a camera, but only what can fit on your person.
 So you essentially can bring a single camera and lens and possibly one additional lens if you can fit it in your pocket.
 This is the case for any of our flight or zipline tours.
 You can, however, bring a bag with you and leave it with the guides while you go on your tour.

-To sum it up, my Alaska travel tips for camera bags: Do your research, so you’re ready with exactly the lens you need before the tour!
+To sum it up, my travel tip for camera bags is to do your research on the tour logistics, so you're ready with exactly the lens you need before the tour!

 How to plan to shoot in any weather condition

 If you didn’t know, Southeast Alaska is part of the Tongass National Forest which is the largest national forest in the United States.
 It is a temperate rainforest climate, so yes, rainy weather is not uncommon.
-Bad weather can mean potential disaster for your camera and lens, so a few photography in Alaska travel tips to keep in mind:
+Bad weather can mean potential disaster for your camera and lens, so a few Alaska photo tips to keep in mind:

 If the weather turns out to be perfect, great!
 If it turns out to be terrible, still great!
-You’re in Alaska on a bucket list trip and capturing amazing Alaska cruise photos with your camera, so keep it in perspective and stay positive!
-Be an Alaska photography pro no matter what the skies decide to throw at you, even Ketchikan’s famously rainy skies!
+You’re in Alaska on a bucket list trip and capturing amazing photos with your camera, so keep it in perspective and stay positive!

 Now that we’ve established that a small drizzle could be possible here or there, plan accordingly.
 Remember your camera strap so you don’t accidentally drop your camera in the water or down a cliff.
 For some tours, like our Ocean Raft Adventure, you will be provided a wetsuit that will allow you to wear your camera under your wetsuit.
 Just make sure your camera remains accessible while staying dry.
 For any other tour, be sure to bring your own waterproof top/bottom as well as a waterproof bag for your camera and lens.
 You can buy these at any local camera store or even make your own with a garbage bag and duct tape!

-While sunny days are great for Alaska cruise photos, an overcast sky tends to be even better for Alaska photography in any outdoor scenario!
+While sunny days are great for photos, an overcast sky tends to be even better for Alaska photography in any outdoor scenario!
 It helps soften light as well as with color balance.
 If you do find yourself out on an overcast or rainy day, count your blessings and get creative!
-Sunny days aren’t completely unheard of, even in Southeast Alaska!
-So come prepared for whatever the skies have to offer.

 What time of day should I shoot?